 Paleolithic tools from St-Pierre-les-Elbeuf have been collected since the 1880ies.
 This large bifaces is said to come from the “basis” of the Elbeuf sequence, but such a declaration has to be handled with care.
 Older Loess deposits (older than the last glacial) are well preserved in Normandy.
 The St-Pierre-les-Elbeuf pedostratigraphy in the Lower Seine valley includes four loess and four fully developed interglacial leached brown soils (Elbeuf I, II, III and IV) separated by loess and sandy loess.
 Elbeuf IV has been allocated by several lines of evidence to MIS 11, especially on the basis of its malacological content and stratigraphic position.
 A calcareous tufa is present at the top of the Elbeuf IV soil.
 The molluscan fauna from this tufa indicates a forest interglacial environment.
 It is similar to the faunas of the Vernon (between Rouen and Paris) and the La Celle tufa.
 There are no definitive radiometric dates for Elbeuf II and III.
 Elbeuf I can securely dated to the Eem interglacial.

-Most Popular TagsAcheulean Acheulian Acheulien Aterian Aurignacian Biface Blade Bronze Age Cleaver Early Upper Paleolithic Epipaleolithic Flint Gravettian Handaxe Homo Sapiens KMG Levallois Levallois-Mousterian Levallois Technique Lower Paleolithic Magdalenian Magdalenien Mesolithic Micoquian Micoquien Middle Paleolithic Middle Stone Age Mousterian Mousterien MSA MTA Natufian Neanderthal neolithic Nubian Complex Oldowan Paleolithics Paleolithique Plaeolithics and Neolithics Quina Shouldered point Sickle Steinzeit stone age tanged point
+Most Popular TagsAcheulean Acheulian Acheulien Aterian Aurignacian Azilian Biface Blade Bronze Age Early Upper Paleolithic Epigravettian Epipaleolithic Flint Gravettian Handaxe Homo Sapiens KMG Levallois Levallois-Mousterian Levallois Technique Lower Paleolithic Magdalenian Magdalenien Mesolithic Micoquian Micoquien Middle Paleolithic Middle Stone Age Mousterian Mousterien MSA MTA Natufian Neanderthal neolithic Nubian Complex Oldowan Paleolithics Paleolithique Plaeolithics and Neolithics Quina Sickle Steinzeit stone age tanged point